Honorable Bruce A. Lehman

 As a devotee of the arts, Mr. Hyman served on the D.C.
 Arts and Humanities Council, and the Boards of the Norton Simon Museum of Art and the Dana Tai Soon Burgess Dance Company.

-A graduate in economics of the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston and New York.
-He worked through his school years in radio broadcasting as an on-air announcer, talk show host, news writer and engineer.
+A graduate in economics from the University of Notre Dame, Mr. Reidy has also studied and worked in Mexico City, Boston, and New York.
+He worked through his school years in radio broadcasting as an on-air announcer, news writer, and engineer.
+He grew up as an all-purpose assistant in his father’s retail stores in western New York State.

 Stetson is a career Foreign Service officer in the U.S. State Department.
 He is currently serving as Political Officer and Alternate Permanent Representative to the United States Mission to United Nations Agencies in Rome, where he supports the ambassador as the primary interlocutor for three International Organizations: The International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM), The International Institute for the Unification of Private Law (UNIDROIT), and The International Development Law Organization (IDLO).
 Prior to arriving in Rome, Stetson served in Afghanistan as the Task Force Senior Civilian Representative, where he was the State Department’s sole representative for Ghazni province, overseeing and coordinating development, governance, and political activities for Coalition Forces.
 His previous diplomatic posts include Tajikistan and India.
 Prior to joining the Foreign Service, Stetson was the Executive Director of IIPI for four years during its initial growth and development.
 Prior to working with IIPI, he was a Peace Corps volunteer in Russia where he taught economics and marketing courses and developed several English and cultural programs.
 Following his Peace Corps service, Stetson worked in Saratov with the Eurasia Foundation, a USAID-funded non-profit development organization, to develop and implement rule-of-law and civil society programs.